Amendments Effective September 1, 2019

 (1) A Commissioner or Conference Team member shall perform his or her duties in an impartial, objective manner.

-(3) A Commissioner or Conference Team member shall not be influenced other than by facts or opinions which are relevant to the judicial performance of the reviewed judge or justice.
+(4) A Commissioner or Conference Team member shall not be influenced by facts or opinions regarding the reviewed judge other than those that were presented to the Commission or Conference Team during the review process.
 A Commissioner or Conference Team member shall promptly report to the Commission Chairperson any attempt by any person or organization to influence him or her other than by fact or opinion.

-(4) Each reviewed judge or justice shall have the right to challenge for cause any Commissioner or Conference Team member as to whom the reviewed judge or justice alleges that there is a cause for conflict of interest, bias or prejudice.
-Any such challenge to a Commissioner shall be in writing and filed with the office of the Commission at least 60 days before the Commission's public vote during the year in which the reviewed judge or justice is standing for retention.
-Any such challenge to a Conference Team member shall be filed with the office of the Commission within 5 days of actual notice to the judge or justice of the Conference Team members.
-The Supreme Court, or a justice designated by the Court to do so, shall rule upon such challenge for cause, on the written challenge, and the written response thereto, if any.
+(5) Each reviewed judge shall have the right to challenge for cause any Commissioner or Conference Team member as to whom the reviewed judge alleges that there is a cause for conflict of interest, bias or prejudice.
+Any such challenge to a Commissioner shall be in writing and filed with the office of the Commission at least 60 days before the Commission's public vote during the year in which the reviewed judge is standing for retention.
+Any such challenge to a Conference Team member shall be filed with the office of the Commission within 5 days of actual notice to the judge of the Conference Team members.
+The Supreme Court, or a justice designated by the Court to do so, shall rule upon such challenges for cause, on the written challenge and the written response thereto, if any.

 Rule 6.
 Review Process; Dissemination of Findings

 The review process administered by the Commission, with the assistance of the Conference Teams, shall consist of the following: